 Terms are given up to 20 years for non-disadvantaged loans and up to 30 years for disadvantaged community water systems loans.
-A recent change in the federal Water Infrastructure Finance and Innovation Act (WIFIA) now allows the DWTRF program to extend its loan terms by an additional ten years provided the project equipment has a life span at least as long as the loan term.
+A recent change in the federal Water Infrastructure Finance and Innovation Act (WIFIA) now allows the DWTRF program to extend its loan terms by an additional ten years provided the project equipment has a life span at least as long as the loan term but not to exceed 40 years.